DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Result Analysis

+As discussed in Section \ref{subsec:coverage_dnn}, every single test has the same coverage rate of TKNC, LSC, and DSC, regardless of its parameter $k$.
+Thus, CTM does not work if we use these coverage metrics to prioritize tests.
+Unfortunately, CAM does not work well using these coverage metrics either.
+The main reason is that fewer than 5\% of tests are enough to achieve the maximal coverage rate.
+After prioritizing the 5\% tests, CAM is degenerate into CTM, which does not work as explained above.

-As discussed in Section \ref{subsec:coverage_dnn}, CTM does not work if we use KMNC($k$) to prioritize tests, because almost all single tests have the same coverage rate of KMNC($k$), regardless of the value of $k$.
-Thus, we only compare KMNC($k$)-based CAM with our prioritization method.
+Similarly, CTM does not work if we use KMNC to prioritize tests, because almost all single tests have the same coverage rate of KMNC, regardless of its parameter $k$.
+However, KMNC can work with the CAM prioritization method.
+Thus, we only compare KMNC-based CAM with our prioritization method.

-\textbf{Effectiveness.} The effectiveness of KMNC($k$)-based CAM method is not appealing.
-Using MNIST as an example, Figure~\ref{fig:plot}(b) shows that the curve of our method goes up far more quickly than KMNC($k$)-based method.
-The APFD values in Table \ref{tab:eval_results} also demonstrate that our method is much better due to higher APFD values.
+\textbf{Effectiveness.} In the example of LeNet-5 on MNIST, Figure~\ref{fig:apfd} plots the prioritization results, in which the curve of our method goes up far more quickly than the four baseline methods.
+In the original test set, while DeepGini has obtained the APFD value of 0.984, TKNC, LSC, DSC, and KMNC only obtain 0.023, 0.658, 0.658, and 0.599.
+We can observe similar trends for the test set with adversarial examples.
+This result implies that the DeepGini significantly outperforms the four baselines regarding the effectiveness of prioritizing tests.

-\textbf{Efficiency.} When prioritizing tests using KMNC($k$)-based CAM method, we also observe efficiency issues.
-That is, since the time complexity of the method is very high, we usually cannot finish prioritizing tests in an acceptable time budget.
-For example, for CIFAR-10, we have $n = 10,000$ original tests or $n = 50,000$ original and adversarial tests, as well as $m = 698 k$ $(k = 1,000 \mbox{ or } 10,000)$ neuron-output sections to cover.
-Due to the high time complexity $O(mn^2)$, we never succeed prioritizing tests using the method in 12 hours.
+\textbf{Efficiency.} Table \ref{tab:apfd_of_mnist} shows that prioritization methods based on these coverage metrics are 20$\times$-2000$\times$ slower than our method.
+One special case is KMNC-based CAM method.
+When prioritizing tests using KMNC-based CAM method, we observe serious efficiency issues.
+That is because the time complexity of KMNC-based CAM method is very high, we cannot finish prioritizing tests in an acceptable time budget.
+For MNIST, we cannot succeed in prioritizing tests using the method in 12 hours.
+Considering MNIST is a relatively small dataset, the efficiency problem would be the bottleneck of applying KMNC-based CAM method in practice.